 Requirement id NL2CNL.02

 Short title Based on NLP and ontologies

 Description Given natural language sentences taken from the cloud certification schema, the tool will rely on NLP techniques to link these sentences to a list of recommended metrics.

-Implementation Partially implemented
+Implementation Fully implemented

 state

-The NL2CNL Translator relies on the Metric Recommender to choose which are the metrics to be associated to a TOM.
-This association is done by considering the text similarity among the TOM description and the metrics descriptions, both expressed in NL.
-Due to the limited number of data considered up to this phase of the project, the results of the association can be inaccurate.
-In the next phase of the project, additional effort will be made to study how to improve the accuracy of the Metric Recommender.
+The NL2CNL Translator relies on the Metric Recommender to choose which are the metrics to be associated to a requirement.
+This association is done by considering the text similarity among the requirement description and the metrics descriptions, both expressed in NL.

-Requirement id NL2CNL.03

-Short title Translation of organizational measures and technical measures

-Description The NL2CNL Translator will be able to translate some of the organizational measures specified in the chosen EU cloud certification schemas, and some of the technical measures.
+Requirement id NL2CNL.03 Short title Translation of organizational measures and technical measures Description The NL2CNL Translator will be able to translate some of the organizational measures specified in the chosen EU cloud certification schemas, and some of the technical measures.

-Implementation Partially implemented

-state